 Definitions

-Barriers – For the purposes of this research, barriers are defined as any impediments to the project team’s ability to adopt and deliver a project using IPD which were beyond the direct control of the project team, (e.g., municipal and legal restrictions, or enterprise restrictions such as ability to underwrite a project or secure insurance/bonding for an IPD, etc.).
+Barriers – For the purposes of this research, barriers are defined as any impediments to the project team’s ability to adopt and deliver a collaborative project which were beyond the direct control of the project team, (e.g., municipal and legal restrictions, or enterprise restrictions such as ability to underwrite a project or secure insurance/bonding for an IPD, etc.).
 In short, these are the restrictions and limitations which are external to the project team.

 Big Room – The Big Room is an on-site co-location space that physically brings together designers, builders, and often facility operators to work together.
 First and foremost, it aims to improve collaboration through greater team integration.
 Through the intense interdisciplinary collaboration that happens, teams are able to design a building with systems that complement and support each other and the goals of the project.
 Co-location also makes it easier to ask team members for the latest information, reducing the time wasted looking for up-to-date information, or working with outdated information.
 (DPR Construction, 2022)

-Challenges – For the purposes of this research, challenges are defined as any impediments to the project team’s ability to adopt and deliver a project using IPD which were within the direct control of the project team, (e.g., lack of a cohesive project culture, an unwillingness to be vulnerable with other project participants, difficulty with the transition into IPD, etc.).
+Challenges – For the purposes of this research, challenges are defined as any impediments to the project team’s ability to adopt and deliver a collaborative project which were within the direct control of the project team, (e.g., lack of a cohesive project culture, an unwillingness to be vulnerable with other project participants, difficulty with the transition into IPD, etc.).
 In short, these are the restrictions and limitations which are internal to the project team.

 Collaborative Delivery Method – For the purposes of this research, collaborative delivery methods means a project delivery method which contains, at a minimum, all of the following elements: